-Although tuition for the University of British Columbia would remain lower than the proposed tuition (Figure 3), the cost of living in Vancouver has been estimated to be 24% greater than in Edmonton2, with housing prices in Vancouver considered the most unaffordable in North America3.
+Although tuition for the University of British Columbia would remain lower than the proposed tuition (Figure 3), the cost of living in Vancouver has been estimated to be 24% greater than in Edmonton, with housing prices in Vancouver considered the most unaffordable in North America.

-As discussed previously, the proposed ETI was capped to remain competitive with tuition at other comparator programs in western Canada (Table 13).
+As discussed previously, the proposed ETI was capped to remain competitive with tuition at the University of Saskatchewan (Table 13)-a key comparator program in western Canada.
 Estimated tuition for the 2022-2023 academic year for key comparator programs in western Canada are summarized in Table 13.
 Based on market comparables, the proposed tuition at the University of Alberta is expected to remain competitive within western Canada.